What is an Internship?

 Time commitments for on-site experience typically range between 3 and 10 hours per week during the course of the semester.

 Academic internships may be paid or unpaid in accordance with the US Department of Labor’s six criteria.
 The Career Development Center strongly encourages for-profit internship sites to offer students compensation whenever possible in the form of pay, stipend, travel reimbursement, or housing expenses for a summer program.
 Please refer to the NACE Position Statement on Compensation for Internships for additional details.
 Credit-bearing internships are supervised both within the work setting and by a Purchase College faculty member who is knowledgeable in a discipline related to the internship.

 Learn the process for sponsoring a Purchase College student for a credit bearing internship.

 Students can register for an Academic Internship as a “Short Course.”
-These are 1 or 2 credit internships (38 - 75 hrs. total) that begin by March 15th.
-Registration will open via Purchase JobScore on February 18th and will close March 11th.
+These are 1 or 2 credit internships (38 - 75 hrs. total) that begin by mid-semester in the fall and spring semesters.
+Check back in September for the fall semester Short Course registration period.

 Purchase College offers a variety of credit-bearing internship opportunities right here on campus.
 Learn more about these opportunities here.

 You may be eligible for a travel grant for up to $300 to cover commuting costs to and from your internship.

 Check back in May for the Summer 2019 Travel Grant application.

 (Proper documentation is required.
 Start saving your travel expense receipts when the internship starts as they will be needed for your reimbursement.)